 - Individuals with the ability to contribute in meaningful ways to the university’s continuing commitment to cultural and ethnic diversity

 - In a doctoral or post-doctoral program corresponding to a discipline at NC State.

 - Post-docs and graduate students who have begun their dissertation research.

 - Desire an academic teaching career at a research institution

 - Desire to pursue independent research as a faculty member

 - Demonstrate the potential to become a faculty member

 - Availability during the programs dates

-How to Apply Note: the application window is closed for the 2014 program.
-The application window for the 2015 program should open in late summer of 2014.
 When the window opens, please read on for instructions.
 The application form is an online form.
 If you don’t complete it in one sitting, you may be able to resume filling the form out if you use the same computer and your settings allow cookies.
 Otherwise you will not be able to resume filling out the form and will have to start over.
-You will need to attach several items, so please have these ready to upload with the application form:
+You will need to attach one file that contains the following three items, so please put the following into one document and have it ready to upload with the application form:

 - Cover letter